 However, a few tricks can up your scarecrow’s game.
 Researchers have learned that those with realistic facial features and brightly colored clothes are slightly better at shooing away birds.
 Also, moving a scarecrow around every few days often helps.

 According to several studies, flailing models get the very best results.
-In 1989, one scientist reported that a “human-like mannequin” which occasionally lurched upwards via a double propane cannon managed to keep four-to-six acres of sunflowers safe from blackbirds.
+In 1989, one scientist reported that a “human-like mannequin” that occasionally lurched upwards via a double propane cannon managed to keep up to six acres of sunflowers safe from blackbirds.

 Future farmers may have plenty of high-tech options to choose from.
-A robotic alternative known as the “Agrilaser” randomly deploys sweeping laser beams and, so far, the reviews are pretty good.
-“The system is noiseless,” says farmer Arnold Bosgoed (who’s been testing it out), “and the birds do not seem to get used to the laser beam.
+A robotic alternative known as the “Agrilaser” randomly deploys sweeping laser beams to keep birds away.
+“The system is noiseless,” Arnold Bosgoed, a farmer had tested it out, told The Daily Mail in 2014, “and the birds do not seem to get used to the laser beam.
 The installation was easy and requires no maintenance.”
 Another contraption—the solar-powered “digital scarecrow”—detects nearby animals with an infrared eye that surveys 178,000 square feet.
 When a critter gets too close, it’s warded off with a harmless supersonic wave.

 Now there’s one scarecrow that won’t be asking for a brain anytime soon.